1. Home

 How do I know if I'm balding as a female?

-Pay attention to changes in your hairline and the overall thickness of your hair.
-Consulting with a homeopathy trichologist for a thorough examination can help determine if you are experiencing female pattern baldness.
+Female pattern baldness typically presents as gradual thinning, mainly on the top and crown of the scalp.
+You might notice hair loss or widening part lines.
+Pay attention to changes in your hairline and overall hair thickness.
+Consulting with a homeopathic trichologist for a thorough examination can help determine if you are experiencing female pattern baldness or other alopecia symptoms.

 What is the first stage of female pattern baldness?